M.I.C.R.A.: Mind Controlled Remote Automaton: Synopsis

-However, military intelligence has learned of Angela's origin as an Outsider, and that she is sister to Rita.
-In the Washington dome, Wyler and his adjutant Evans soon begin to realise that Angela and her friends are actually helping the rebels during an action at Cheyenne.
-Wyler orders them killed before he is disgraced, and contacts Angela offering her radical surgery that will end her paralysis.
-However, the tactile feedback from a feeling body would mean the end of her time as M.I.C.R.A.
-However, the surgery is a ruse by Wyler to lull the group into a sense of security; he kidnaps Flik and fellow rebel Woryer, planning to use them as stooges for the murders of Locane and Eric, while arranging for the hospital's power supply to go off during Angela's operation.
-However Tanya, a mole for military intelligence, tearfully confesses the plan to Angela.
+Military intelligence learns of Angela's origin as an Outsider, and that she is sister to Rita.
+In the Washington dome, Wyler and his adjutant Evans realise that Angela and her friends are actually helping the rebels during an action at Cheyenne.
+Wanting them killed before he is disgraced, Wyler contacts Angela, offering her radical surgery to end her paralysis.
+The tactile feedback from a feeling body would make her unable to use M.I.C.R.A.
+Wyler kidnaps Flik and fellow rebel Woryer, planning to use them as stooges for the murders of Locane and Eric, while arranging for the hospital's power supply to go off during Angela's operation.
+Tanya, a mole for military intelligence, tearfully confesses the plan to Angela.
 She protests as the operations begins, and the surgeon tells her she has to decide whether she wants the treatment or not.
-Meanwhile, Barr is shot by Wyler after attempting to break free, and the general waits for the powercut that will signify Angela's death.
+Barr is shot by Wyler after attempting to break free, and the general waits for the powercut that will signify Angela's death.